iisGmoney/P3F-CEP-docs/docs/faq.md

 - The patch is not 100% bug-free and weird stuff can happen with it enabled.
 - Aemulus does not support PNACH files, so there is no way to automatically install/uninstall the patch.

-There's nothing in P3F CEP that is strictly incompatible with the patch, so you can drop the PNACH in your `.PCSX2\cheats` folder if you like.
+There's nothing in P3F CEP that is strictly incompatible with the patch, so you can drop [this PNACH](94A82AAA_DirectCommands.pnach) in your `.PCSX2\cheats` folder if you really want to use it.

 ---